Sign up to receive beautynews, product samples, couponsand more.

 Apply nude eye shadow across your eyelid.
 The nude shadow will neutralize the color of your eyelid—helping to hide any veins or discolorations—and allow your colorful eye shadow to show up more vibrantly once applied.
 This little trick works exactly the same way as layering neon nail polish over a coat of white polish!

 Choose a popping eye shadow shade, like a stunning teal, and apply it over the nude eyeshadow.
 Use a fluffy brush to gently blend the shadow out at your crease, saying adieu to any harsh lines.
-Use a flat top brush to apply the shadow along your lower lash line for an added pop of color.
+Use a flat top brush to apply the same shadow along your lower lash line for an added pop of color.

 No makeup look is complete without mascara—especially not this one!
 Use a black mascara that will add drama to your lashes and complement the intensity of your colorful eye shadow.